nytimes/collectd-rabbitmq/README.rst

 * `ValidateCerts`: You can ignore verifying the SSL certificate if you set it to `false`.
 Defaults to `true`
 * `VHostPrefix`: Arbitrary string to prefix the vhost name with.
 Defaults to None
 * `Ignore`: The queue to ignore, matching by Regex.
 See example.
+* `LocalQueuesOnly`: For clustered rabbitmq nodes report only queues resident on the node being queried.
+Defaults to `false`

 See `this example`_ for further details.
     .. _this example: config/collectd.conf